Chriz42/modsec_help/README.md

 But first the basics

+**run as jar**

+only relativ paths from the execution directory are possible at the moment
+- logfile -> logfile that should be parsed
+- outputfilename (optional) -> name of the outputfile
+- existingmodsecurityfile (optional)  -> existing modsecrule file where the rules should be updated with ne content from the log file

 **configuration**
 - startRuleId -> set the start for created rule Ids (Default: 666666)
 - forbidUnknownBodyParams -> set to false if you want to allow unknown http bodies for some reasons